sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

     import figures
     import statistics

-### K-means
+### K-means clustering
 The goal of [k-means](http://www.labri.fr/perso/bpinaud/userfiles/downloads/hartigan_1979_kmeans.pdf) clustering is to minimize the sum of squared distances between all points and the cluster centre ([Ray & Turi 1999]( https://pdfs.semanticscholar.org/0ec1/32fce9971d1e0e670e650b58176dc7bf36da.pdf)).
 Let's use the demo on this [site](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_digits.html#sphx-glr-auto-examples-cluster-plot-kmeans-digits-py) as a guide to get started.
 The demo compares different initialization strategies for k-means clustering.
-Different initialization strategies will be assessed here and the k-means algorithm from scikit-learn will be utilized.
+Different initialization strategies will be assessed here and the k-means algorithm from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) will be utilized.

     # Metrics for K-means clustering